tinalexander/tinalexander.github.io/pages/2023/10-october.md

 > If an unintended genome editing occurs at the region of the genome known to have regulatory elements, then a double strand break in such locations can disrupt regulatory function.
 Similarly, off target editing at gene coding region can lead to gene inactivation.
 >
 > If the gene happens to play an essential role in cell function, then such unintended edits can be deleterious.
 These edits can also increase the risk of cancer.
+>
+> ...
+>
+> Komudi Singh, FDA [02:31:51]
+>
+> The applicant performed off target safety assessment accounting for heterogeneity using the Thousand Genomes Project database.
+>
+> However, the small number of sequencing data present in the database, and lack of confirmatory testing of all off target loci in samples harboring the variants is concerning.
+>
+> We are also concerned about the adequacy of small sample size in cellular off target analysis with exa-cel and if the use of small number of healthy donor and sickle cell donor cells would adequately inform us of potential off target editing risk of exa-cel.

 ## ACIP discussion on influenza vaccines and ischemic stroke